determined-ai/determined/examples/tutorials/native-tf-keras/README.txt

 using idiomatic framework patterns, reducing (or eliminating) the effort to port model code for use with Determined.

-This tutorial describes how a minimal ``tf.keras`` example can be quickly ported to the Native API to train on a Determined cluster, and augmented to launch hyperparameter searches and/or distributed training jobs.
+This tutorial describes how a minimal ``tf.keras`` example can be quickly ported to the Native API, and augmented to launch hyperparameter searches and/or distributed training jobs.

-..
-TODO: Add a link to Native topic guide.
+For a more detailed discussion of how the Native API is implemented, refer to the :ref:`Native API Topic Guide <model-definitions_native-api>`.

 Prerequisites
 -------------